mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

   <img src="./screenshots/profiler_2.JPG" />
 </p>

-It appears that our training job is underutilizing the instance.
-We may want to consider either switch to a smaller instance type or to increase the batch size.
+It appears that our training job is **underutilizing** the instance.
+We may want to consider either **switch to a smaller instance type or to increase the batch size**.

 ## Model Deployment